 Online Continuing Education in Kitchen and Bath Design

 Schools that offer online CE classes for kitchen and bath designers usually do so through partnerships with the NKBA.
 These classes may take the form of webinars, which are online seminars in which the instructor and students all log in simultaneously and discuss the course topic in real-time.
 Other online CE classes may utilize asynchronous learning.
 This format allows students to study on their own schedules, although they're still responsible for submitting assignments - like a materials estimate for a mock bathroom project - according to deadline.
-Topics might include bath layouts, kitchen showrooms, color theory and the use of specific design software.
+Topics might include:

 Online Degree Completion in Kitchen and Bath Design

 Also offered through an NKBA school partnership, the degree completion program allows certified designers to earn an associate's or bachelor's degree with a concentration in kitchen and bath design.
 Candidates are awarded credits based on the certifications they hold, since these credentials represent significant work experience; for example, one school translates a Certified Kitchen Designer designation into 21 credits.
-Students then complete their remaining general education credits through online courses in math, the sciences, the humanities and composition.
+Students then complete their remaining general education credits through online courses in:

 Related to Online Schools with Certified Kitchen and Bath Design Programs